Azure-Samples/active-directory-python-webapp-graphapi/README.md

 1. Open the `config.py` file
 1. Find the app key `TENANT` and replace the existing value with your AAD tenant name.
-1. Find the app key `CLIENT_SECRET` and replace the existing value with the key you saved during the creation of the `App` app, in the Azure portal.
+1. Find the app key `CLIENT_SECRET` and replace the existing value with the key you saved during the creation of the `PythonWebApp` app, in the Azure portal.
 1. Find the app key `CLIENT_ID` and replace the existing value with the application ID (clientId) of the `PythonWebApp` application copied from the Azure portal.

 ### Step 4: Run the sample